yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

   - You set the AutoSum setting by row.
 Thus some rows can be on, and others can be off.

-- Show Warnings: This enables / disables the alerts flagging whether warnings have been detected in your parameters These are primarily where you have created 'illogical' calculations - e.g. Expense: Gas plus a Security You can enable/disable warnings per row.
-The widget doesn't care.
-It will total up anything...!

-                 NOTE: For 'Multi-Warnings Detected' review Help>Console Window for details
-                       ..
-The search for warnings stops after the first occurrence of each type of error it finds....

-- Include Reminders: When selected then Reminders (up to selected reminder asof date) will be included in the balances.
-        - WARNING: Using 'Include Reminders' switches the widget to build and maintain a 'parallel table' of balances.
-                   Calculated by sweeping through all transactions and calculating balances THIS CAN POTENTIALLY BE CPU CONSUMING.
-Do not use the widget for heavy reporting purposes!
-                   Any row that uses 'Include Reminders' will trigger this parallel balances sweep

-- Use Cost Basis options:
+- Securities: Return Cost Basis / Unrealised Gains options:            >> ONLY FROM MD 2023.2(5008) builds onwards... <<
     - N/A (default):        Cost Basis is never used
-    - Rtn Cost Basis:       When selected, then the cost basis (as of the balance / asof date) for selected Security accounts will be returned.
+    - Rtn Cost Basis:       When selected, then the cost basis (as of the balance / asof date) for selected Security accounts will be returned (instead of the normal shareholding).
     - Rtn Unrealised Gains: When selected, then the calculated unrealised gains (asof the balance / asof date) for the selected Security accounts will be returned.
 This is calculated as value less cost basis.

+    >> NOTES:
+        - When selected then calculated cost basis / gains values will overwrite normal calculated balances
-    >> NOTE: These options DO NOT affect non-Security accounts included in this row.
+        - This option does NOT affect non-security accounts included in this row.
-             There can never be future dated cost basis / gains (the latest asof date can only ever be today)
+        - There can never be future-dated cost basis / ur-gains (the latest asof date will be truncated back to today)
+                - asof-dated cost basis can never be future-dated, so Balance and Current Balance are equal
+                - asof-dated Cleared Balance is ILLOGICAL, so uses the calculated asof-dated Balance       ** WARNING **

-        - WARNING: You can create 'illogical' calculations by enabling this option and selecting both Security and non-Security accounts in the same row!
+        - WARNING: You can create 'illogical' calculations by enabling this option and selecting both Security and non-security accounts in the same row!

-        - WARNING: Using 'Use Cost Basis' switches the widget to build and maintain a 'parallel table' of balances.
-                   Calculated by sweeping through all transactions and calculating balances THIS CAN POTENTIALLY BE CPU CONSUMING.
-Do not use the widget for heavy reporting purposes!
-                   Any row that uses 'Use Cost Basis' will trigger this parallel balances sweep
+        - WARNING: REFER 'PARALLEL BALANCES' BELOW CONCERNING CALCULATION SPEED

 - Average by options:
     - Changes the final calculated balance into an average.
 Specify the number to divide by (DEFAULT 1.0)